srihari-ganesh/potts-mixture/README.md

 # Potts mixture models
-## A poorly-arranged conglomeration of my work from Summer 2022
+## An unofficial collection of my work from Summer 2022
-The only thing that's like legible is plmcem/. plmc/ is just a clone of the actual plmc so we can run it, and everything else was playing around that has not amounted to anything quite yet.
-Go to plmcem/
+The most developed progress was my expectation-maximization inference of Potts models (using PLMC), which can be found in plmcem/.
+You should use your own version of plmc/ to be able to run this.
+Everything else has not quite amounted to anything yet, so go to plmc/.